Joe Biden's meeting with Pope Francis goes into overtime | DW | 29.10.2021

 He shook the hands of a Swiss Guard and introduced himself as "Jill's husband" before going into his private audience with the pope.
 Later on Friday, official sources said that the meeting had gone well over its allotted time to 75 minutes, much longer than most papal audiences.

-Before he left the Vatican, Biden thanked Francis for "his advocacy for the world’s poor and those suffering from hunger, conflict, and persecution".
+Before he left the Vatican, the White House said Biden thanked Francis for "his advocacy for the world’s poor and those suffering from hunger, conflict, and persecution".
 The president then praised the pope's "leadership in fighting the climate crisis, as well as his advocacy to ensure the pandemic ends for everyone through vaccine sharing and an equitable global economic recovery".

 Biden, only the second ever Catholic head of state in US history after John F. Kennedy, is a devout Catholic and almost never misses Sunday mass.